celiovjunior/ignite-shop/README.md

-<h1 align="center">👕 Ignite Shop 👕</h1>
+<h1>Ignite Shop</h1>

 ## About:
-T-shirt e-commerce built with NextJS and Tailwind, consuming API with registered data in the Stripe platform<br>
+T-shirt e-commerce built with NextJS and Tailwind, consuming API with registered data (in Brazilian currency BRL) in the Stripe platform.<br>

-Front-end web application<br>

 ### Homepage:
 ![homepage](home-preview.png)